typst/typst/docs/guides/guide-for-latex-users.md

 ## Bibliographies { #bibliographies}
 The bibliography system has many benefits.
 Those include the following:
-- **Inbuilt citation styles**.
+- **Built-in citation styles**.
 Typst has over 80 included citation styles
 - **Compability with CSL styles**.
 Typst is compatibly with [CSL](https://github.com/citation-style-language/styles) bibliography styles.
-- **Support for BibTex**.
-Typst also supports using BibTex files which previous latex users might have.
+- **Support for BibTeX**.
+Typst also supports using BibTeX files which previous LaTeX users might have.

 ## Local Installation { #installation }
 Typst is installed with a single, small binary which can be run by any user (no adming/root access needed).
-Unlike latex it doesn't include any packages.
+Unlike LaTeX it doesn't include any packages.
 The packages are installed when needed and cached locally.

 ## What limitations does Typst currently have compared to LaTeX? { #limitations }